willroberts/openrvs-registry/README.md

 The Windows build is `registry.exe`, and the Linux build is simply `registry`.
 Run `registry.exe` to run the build locally.
 All log information is printed to `stdout` and displayed in the terminal window.

-You can hit the HTTP URLs at `http://localhost:8080/<path>`, or send UDP beacons to `udp://localhost:8080`.
+You can now hit the HTTP URLs in your browser at `http://localhost:8080/<path>`, or send UDP beacons to `udp://localhost:8080` to test automatic registration.

 If you want to run the app from a different working directory, you can: